-Yes, dinner really can be this easy: just mix balsamic vinegar, soy sauce, honey, sugar and garlic, pour it over chicken and pop it in the oven.
-And out comes this glorious Baked Balsamic Chicken that’s savoury, tangy, sweet and very, very sticky!
+Balsamic Chicken is a baked chicken dinner that’s incredible quick to prepare: just mix balsamic vinegar, soy sauce, honey, sugar and garlic, pour it over chicken and pop it in the oven.
+And out comes this glorious chicken that’s savoury, tangy, sweet and very, very sticky!

-This is one for busy weeknights, lazy Sundays, and every other day in between.
+This is a baked chicken recipe for busy weeknights, lazy Sundays, and every other day in between.

 When it’s this effortless to make something so lip smackingly good with ingredients that are basic pantry essentials, frozen meals and home delivery aren’t even a passing thought.
 No matter how nuts your household is at dinner time, no matter how tired you are, no matter how irritating and incompetent your boss is, how bad the commute home was, how miserable the weather is – you got this.💪🏼